andretietz/houston/README.md

 every Java/Kotlin project.

 ## About
-The name and usage of the library have analogies to the NASA Space missions.
+The name and usage of the library has analogies to NASA Space missions.

 A tracking tool relates to a crew-member of mission control and the application relates to a spaceship that sends data to mission control.